 - 12. Only clear nail polish is allowed unless prohibited by agency policy.
 Use of any type of artificial nails is strictly prohibited.
 Clinical students may only use hand lotion that is provided by the agency. - 13.
 Conservative make-up may be worn. - 14.
 No hair ribbons, bows or ornaments are permitted.
+Headbands are permitted; must match shoe color.
 Long hair must be worn up or tied back away from the face. - 15.
 Males must wear white shirt under scrubs.
 White is the only color permitted to wear with scrubs.
 A plain white undershirt without logos or decoration can be worn under the uniform/scrub top. - 16.
-Neatly trimmed and groomed mustache or beard is permitted and must be short enough for a face mask to fit face.
+Neatly trimmed and groomed mustache or beard is permitted and must be short enough for a face mask to fit face. - 17.
+Females may wear a plain white shirt under scrubs.